microsoft/powerplatform-dev-day/power-app/README.md

 ![import_excel](img/ImportExcel.png)

-4.Browse to the PublicAPI.xlsx included in the solution.
+4. Browse to the PublicAPI.xlsx included in the solution
 5. Select the table ***PublicAPIResponse*** when prompted and click ***Connect***.

 ## Design a Power App